mennovanveenendaal/mennovanveenendaal.github.io/_posts/2026/2026-05-27-What Does Finger Leave Behind on Windows 11.md

 ---
-title: "What Does Finger Leave Behind on Windows 11?"
+title: "What does Finger leave behind on Windows 11?"
 layout: post
 categories: [Windows, Registry]
 description: What artifacts does the Finger protocol leave behind on a Windows 11 system?